BloorVex-11997/midas-touch-2025/readme.md

    Team 11997A M1DA5
 </h1>
 <p>
    Midas Touch - VEX V5 Robot Midas Touch is a VEX V5 robot designed for precision, agility, and versatility.
-Featuring omni-directional movement powered by an advanced drivetrain and a robust elevator mechanism, this robot is built to excel in dynamic competition environments.
+Featuring omnidirectional movement powered by an advanced drivetrain and a robust elevator mechanism, this robot is built to excel in dynamic competition environments.
 </p>
 <p>
    Welcome to our robot code repository, which is fully open-source with many examples, well-structured code, and intuitive comments.
 If you have any questions, feel free to create an issue with details.